Chart Color Schemes

 Coburg North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Coburg North, as per the latest Census, 75.4% of dwellings were houses with the remaining 24.6% being semi-detached, apartments, or other types.
-This differs from Melbourne metro's composition of 62.8% houses and 37.2% other dwellings.
-Home ownership in Coburg North stood at 30.7%, similar to Melbourne metro's figure.
-Mortgaged dwellings constituted 38.0%, with rented properties making up 31.4%.
+Dwelling structure in Coburg North, as per the latest Census, consisted of 75.4% houses and 24.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 62.8% houses and 37.2% other dwellings.
+Home ownership in Coburg North was 30.7%, similar to Melbourne metro's level.
+Dwellings were either mortgaged (38.0%) or rented (31.4%).
 The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Coburg North was $401, compared to Melbourne metro's $381.
-Nationally, Coburg North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent figure was $401, compared to Melbourne metro's $381.
+Nationally, Coburg North's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents exceeded the national figure of $375 at $401.

 Frequently Asked Questions - Housing